Dishwasher Smelling of Burned or Melted Plastic? Solved

 If you’ve got kids and you wash a lot of reusable, dishwasher-safe plastics, try to avoid dry temperatures or the “sanitize” cycle.
 This may expose the plastics to higher temperatures than they can handle.

 If you’re not sure about how heat-resistant your plastic plate or utensil is, check the brand’s home page or packaging.
-Or simply wash it by hand.
+Or wash it by hand.

 Conclusion